 Find Self Storage Facilities Near Your University

-Extra Space Storage has locations throughout the U.S. offering affordable storage solutions for college students!
+Extra Space Storage has locations throughout the U.S. offering affordable self storage for college students!
+Be sure to ask about Extra Space Storage student discounts to see if any are available at your preferred location.

 Popular storage options for college students include: